mdzierzkowski/minimal-slackware-tags/base_xorg/README..md

-**Minimal base**: this tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, with Xorg.
+**Base Xorg**: this tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, with Xorg.
 However there are some broken dependencies:

 ```
 /usr/lib64/qt/bin/assistant from qt